-A dental filling is a common treatment used to preserve the natural tooth and can be completed by our dentist in Plano, TX.
-Dr. Mark Sowell will choose this procedure when a tooth is weakened due to cracks, chips, breaks, or tooth decay.
+A dental filling preserves the natural tooth.
+Dr. Mark Sowell chooses this to restore a tooth weakened due to cracks, chips, breaks, or tooth decay.
 A filling will protect the tooth from further damage and restore strength.

 We only use white fillings, also called composite resin fillings, because they are custom-made to the exact color of your natural teeth.
 We strive to create a natural appearance with every dental restoration.